dotmote/sapflow/InstallationSteps_full.md

     - Select WiFi network, enter password, and select **"Save"**.
     - Wait to connect.
 “SAPFLOW_<unique_chip_id>” will disappear from network list when complete.
 - [ ] NOTES:
+    - Once connected, the "SAPFLOW_<unique_chip_id>" network will not reappear when reconnecting to the same network.
-    - If "SAPFLOW_<unique_chip_id>" network does not appear, press and hold Reset button on microcontroller for 5 seconds.
+    - If "SAPFLOW_<unique_chip_id>" network does not appear for initial connection, press and hold Reset button on microcontroller for 5 seconds.
     - The microcontroller might reset itself while attempting to connect to the network.

 ### Check: